sommeeeer/uploadlastscreenshot/README.md

 Then giving you the link to the uploaded screenshot and putting it into clipboard.

-Mainly made this script to be faster to send someone a link on IRC or other similar networks.
+Mainly made this script to be faster to send someone a link of my latest screenshot on IRC or other similar networks.

 # Installation and Usage
 ```bash